Particular/docs.particular.net/nservicebus/upgrades/acs-host-6to7.md

 ### Removal of DynamicHostControllerConfig

-The `DynamicHostControllerConfig`configuration section has been removed, instead the `IConfigureThisHost.Customize` implementation requires to return an instance of `HostSettings` which contains all the configuration values.
+The `DynamicHostControllerConfig`configuration section has been removed; instead the `IConfigureThisHost.Customize` implementation must return an instance of `HostSettings` which contains the configuration values.

-`RoleEnvironment.GetConfigurationSettingValue` can be used to read any existing configuration setting from the `.cscfg` file.
+`RoleEnvironment.GetConfigurationSettingValue` can be used to read an existing configuration setting from the `.cscfg` file.

 ## Removal of dependencies